MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/code-blocks.md

 Some valid references for language-specific styling that I use.

 - `markdown` or `md`
+	- The former shows better rendering in the GitHub editor view.
 - `json`
 - `json5`
+	- Support comments without giving red errors when rendered.
 - `python` or `py`
 - `ruby` or `rb`
 - `html`